-Twenty years ago this February, the Magic Hat Brewing Company had a crazy idea: to gather the city of Burlington, VT, together for a Mardi Gras-themed celebration to benefit a local non-profit.
+Over twenty years ago, the Magic Hat Brewing Company had a crazy idea: to gather the city of Burlington, Vermont together for a Mardi Gras-themed celebration to benefit a local non-profit.
 The only catch was that the Vermont brewer had to figure out how to get Burlingtonians outside for several hours in the middle of winter's coldest, most unforgiving month of February.
 After countless hours of asking local businesses to participate with a float, working with the city of Burlington, the police department, the fire department and many more organizations, the parade was ready to go, but the question remained: Would anyone actually show up?
 No one knew.

 As the motley crew of floats rounded the first corner from Main Street onto Church Street, Magic Hat was shocked to see a couple thousand screaming citizens eager to catch beads, chocolates and a glimpse of the floats.
 So began the annual ritual of the Magic Hat Mardi Gras Weekend.

-Magic Hat has helped to thaw the frozen winter streets of downtown Burlington and, more importantly, raised money through revelry for non-profits such as HOPE Works and Vermont Foodbank for the last 19 years.
+Magic Hat has helped to thaw the frozen winter streets of downtown Burlington and, more importantly, raised money through revelry for non-profits such as HOPE Works and Vermont Foodbank over the last twenty years.

 Each Mardi Gras Weekend features an ice-breaking concert on the night before the parade hits the streets.
 Bands that have primed the city and its many guests include The Jazz Guys, Soulive, The Disco Biscuits, Deep Banana Blackout and more.
 When jam band heroes moe. played at the top of Church Street in 2002, both Magic Hat and the City were caught off-guard by the solid block of people that stretched from the band's tent all the way to Pearl Street, four city blocks south.

-Over the years, the Grand Parade has grown to such grandeur that it must roll down the only street big enough to hold a 25,000-strong group of revelers: Main Street.
+The Grand Parade has grown to such grandeur that it must roll down the only street big enough to hold a 25,000-strong group of revelers: Main Street.
 The day of the parade, Main Street will be teeming with joyous groups of people, both large and small.
-Together with our community partners and our beneficiary, Vermont Foodbank, we’re working hard to make sure the 2015 Mardi Gras Parade is our most memorable yet.
-We look forward to seeing you in downtown Burlington the weekend of February 27th through March 1st for the 20th annual Magic Hat Mardi Gras Weekend.
+Together with our community partners and our beneficiary, Vermont Foodbank, we’re working hard to make sure the 2016 Mardi Gras Parade is our most memorable yet.
+We look forward to seeing you in downtown Burlington the weekend of March 4th through March 6th for the 21st annual Magic Hat Mardi Gras Weekend.
 Cheers!